open-feature/php-sdk-contrib/hooks/DDTrace/README.md

 ### Design

-OpenTracing is now an archived project of the CNCF, with suggestions to move towards DDTrace.
-Feel free to check out our [DDTrace hook for OpenFeature](../DDTrace/README.md) as well.
-DDTrace defines a semantic convention for feature flagging which is utilized in this hook to report flag evaluations, which is the basis for the log events being performed in this library for `dd-trace`.
+OpenTracing is now an archived project of the CNCF, with suggestions to move towards OpenTelemetry.
+Feel free to check out our [OpenTelemetry hook for OpenFeature](../OpenTelemetry/README.md) as well.
+OpenTelemetry defines a semantic convention for feature flagging which is utilized in this hook to report flag evaluations, which is the basis for the log events being performed in this library for `dd-trace`.

 ### Autoloading